 - What kind of home am I looking for?
-Do I want a primary residence, a vacation home, a single-family house, a mobile home, or even a tiny home?
+Do I want a primary residence, a vacation home, a single-family home, a mobile home or even a tiny home?

-Your answers can help you target your search to lenders who can handle the specifics of your home purchase type.
+Your answers can help you focus your search on lenders who can handle the specifics of your home purchase type.

 Maybe you need a mortgage lender that specializes in jumbo loans.
-Or maybe you need a lender that’ll actually finance a tiny house (most mortgage lenders won’t, but some personal loan lenders will).
+Or maybe you need a lender that’ll finance a tiny house.
+(Most mortgage lenders won’t, but some personal loan lenders will.)

-Keeping the specifics of your situation in your mind can help you quickly filter through the loan options lenders present.
+Keeping the specifics of your situation in mind can help you quickly filter through loan options.

-Comparing lenders should start with a quick online search or by asking your real estate agent who they’d recommend.
+Comparing lenders should start with a quick online search or by asking your real estate agent for recommendations.
+To learn more about each lender:

-- Compare their mortgage rates, which are usually published in “rate tables” on their websites.
+- Compare lender mortgage rates (usually published in rate tables on their websites).

-- Look for lenders who also publish their loan fees and any fine print about the interest rates they feature on their site (transparency FTW!).
+- Review their loan fees and any fine print about interest rates (transparency FTW!).

 - Find out what loan types they specialize in.

-- Read the loan officers’ bios.
+- Read their bios.
 Are they experienced?
-Catch a vibe off the quotes in their bios.
 Are they giving people-person, down-to-earth vibes?
-Or do they seem too eager to talk about their success?
+Or do they seem too eager to tout their certifications and success?

-Compared to the numbers on the lender’s website or what they’ve estimated, lender preapproval offers provide you with more accurate estimates of the interest rates, fees and monthly payments.
+Compared to the numbers on a lender’s website or what they’ve estimated, lender preapproval offers a more accurate estimate of interest rates, fees and monthly mortgage payments.

-Many home buyers also choose to negotiate with their favorite lender at this point if they think they can get a better deal on any of the loan terms.
-Having multiple preapproval quotes gives you leverage to negotiate.
+Many home buyers choose to negotiate with their favorite lender at this point if they think they can get a better deal on loan terms.
+Multiple preapproval quotes give you the leverage to negotiate.

 And the second benefit?
 With a preapproval in hand, sellers know there are lenders out there willing to give you a loan.

 So let’s be real.
 Negotiating doesn’t come easy for everyone.
 Some of us don’t have the time or the confidence – or it just makes us uncomfortable.
-If that’s you, hiring a mortgage broker to negotiate rates might be a good option.
+If that’s you, hiring a mortgage broker or recruiting your real estate agent to negotiate rates might be a good option.

 Don’t settle on a lender.
-Choose a lender that will champion your cause.
+Choose a lender that champions your cause.
 A great lender can make your dream of owning a home a reality with loan terms that are ideal for you.

-Knowing where to go for a mortgage and following the steps we’ve outlined can help you find and work with a lender who will make your home buying experience as enjoyable and wallet-friendly as possible.
+Knowing where to look for a mortgage and following our steps can help you find a lender that will make your home buying experience as enjoyable – and wallet-friendly – as possible.